espressif/vscode-esp-idf-extension/docs/tutorial/debugging.md

 # Debugging

-This tutorial will show the user how to debug ESP-IDF projects using the Visual Studio Code extension for ESP-IDF.
-If the user hasn't configured the extension as explained in [Install tutorial](./install.md) please do it first.
+This tutorial shows the user how to debug ESP-IDF projects using the Visual Studio Code extension for ESP-IDF.
+If you haven't configured the extension as explained in [Install tutorial](./install.md) please do it first.

 > **NOTE:** If there is any Python package error, please try to reinstall the required python packages with the **ESP-IDF: Install ESP-IDF Python Packages** command.